pipelinelabo/datalaiq-wiki/flows/nodes/ingesterinfo.md

 ## Output

-The node inserts an array (named `gravwell_ingesters` by default) into the payload containing information about the ingesters currently active in the Gravwell cluster.
+The node inserts an array (named `gravwell_ingesters` by default) into the payload containing information about the ingesters currently active in the DatalaiQ cluster.
 Each element in the array is a structure containing the following fields:

 * `Name`: the name of the ingester, e.g. "Federator".
 * `RemoteAddress`: the IP address of the ingester, e.g. "tcp://192.168.0.5:45022".